Prem-ium/Referral-Link-Me/README.md

 To ensure a smooth and transparent experience, please read the following terms and conditions carefully:

-1. **Eligibility**: This offer is valid only if you use my referral link and meet the required conditions within the specified time frame.
+1. **Eligibility**: This offer is valid only if you use my referral link and meet the required conditions set by the service within the specified time frame.
 2. **Extra Reward Payment**: The extra reward from me will be paid out once the company sends the referral reward to me.
-This process may take up to 8-12 weeks after the conditions are met.
+This process may take up to 8-15 weeks after the conditions are met.
 3. **Offer Availability**: The extra reward from me is only paid out if the referral is successful and the service does not discontinue or restrict its current referral offer.
 4. **First Come, First Served**: Some services may limit the number of referrals I can sign up.
 If I do not receive any reward, I will be unable to offer you any reward beyond my appreciation.
 Any reward offered by me operates on a first come, first served basis.
-5. **Payment Method**: The extra reward will be transferred via PayPal or Zelle.
+5. **Payment Method**: The extra reward will be transferred via Zelle.
 6. **Documentation**: You may be required to provide proof of meeting the conditions to receive the extra reward.
 7. **Contact for Verification**: To help me track and verify your referral, please contact me immediately after singing up using my referral link.
 This will ensure that I can track/confirm your referral status.

-Thank you for your cooperation!

 ## Legal Disclaimer